Rachel Leah Jones: Documentary films

-Advocate, which had its world premiere at Sundance on January 27, 2019, and its Israeli premiere at Docaviv on May 23, 2019, proved to be her most controversial work to date.
-The film, co-directed and co-produced with Philippe Bellaïche, tells the story of Leah Tsemel, an Israeli human rights lawyer known for representing Palestinian defendants, especially in high-profile terrorism cases.
-When the film won the Jury Award at Docaviv, which was supported by Mifal HaPayis, a government agency, a storm of right-wing political pressure broke out, demanding that the agency renege on its financial obligation to the festival.
-When Minister of Culture Miri Regev joined the call to cancel its support, calling the film "anti-Israel", Mifal HaPayis announced it would no longer fund the award.
-In response, dozens of leading artists, writers, filmmakers, journalists and professional associations slammed the decision as a curbing of free speech, mounted protests, called for boycotts, and published columns and editorials protesting the governmental interference in cultural productions.
+Advocate, which had its world premiere at the Sundance Film Festival on January 27, 2019, and its Israeli premiere at Docaviv on May 23, 2019, proved to be her most controversial work to date.
+The film, co-directed and co-produced with Philippe Bellaïche, tells the story of Lea Tsemel, an Israeli human rights lawyer known for representing Palestinian defendants, especially those who have engaged in armed actions.
+When the film won Best Documentary at Docaviv, which was supported by the Israel Lottery Council for Culture and Arts, a storm of right-wing political pressure broke out, demanding that the council renege on its financial obligation to the festival.
+When Minister of Culture Miri Regev joined the call to cancel its support, calling the film "anti-Israel", the council announced it would no longer fund the award.
+In response, dozens of leading artists, writers, filmmakers, journalists and professional associations slammed the decision as a curbing of free speech, mounted protests, called for boycotts, and published columns and editorials protesting the governmental interference in cultural production.

-The film, which was enthusiastically received by film critics, opened the 2019 Human Rights Watch Film Festival, and plucked top prizes at the Kraków Film Festival, Hong Kong and Thessaloniki festivals.
-Advocate's Israeli theater premier took place on September 5, 2019, when it opened at cinematheques nationwide.
+The film, which was enthusiastically received by critics, opened the 2019 Human Rights Watch Film Festival, and plucked top prizes at the Kraków Film Festival, Hong Kong International Film Festival, and the Thessaloniki Documentary festival, among others.
+Advocate's Israeli theatrical premiere took place on September 5, 2019, when it opened at cinematheques across the country and subsequently in the united States, where it was distributed by Film Movement.
+Similarly, it was sold to dozens of territories and aired on PBS' POV, BBC Storyville, DR, SVT, YLE, FRANCE TELEVISONS, among others.

-Due to the public reaction to the film, Jones, who was already a well-known and highly regarded filmmaker in Israel and abroad, a recognized member of several professional guilds, and a Juror for the 2013 Jerusalem Film Festival - quickly became the center of the high-profile media coverage of Advocate, at home and internationally.
+Due to the public reaction to the film, Jones, who was already a well-known and highly regarded filmmaker in Israel and abroad, a recognized member of several international professional guilds such as the IDA, and a Juror for the 2013 Jerusalem Film Festival - quickly became the center of the high-profile media coverage of Advocate, at home and internationally.
 The film has been called both a symbol and a standard bearer by critics.

-In 2025, Jones produced Coexistence, My Ass! directed by Amber Fares, revolving around Noam Shuster-Eliassi as she crafts a one-woman show.
+In 2025, Jones wrote and produced Coexistence, My Ass! directed and produced by Amber Fares, revolving around Noam Shuster Eliassi as she crafts a one-woman show by the same name.
+The film had its world premiere at the 2025 Sundance Film Festival on January 26 and went on to win the Jury Award for Freedom odf Speech, as well as the Golden Alexander and the Council of Europe Human Rights in Motion Award (2025) at the Thessaloniki International Documentary Festival, the Full Frame Documentary Film Festival, CDS Filmmaker Award (2025), and the Torino Film Festival, Special Jury Prize (2025), among others.
+A New York Times Critic's Pick (2025), the film won the International Documentary Film Festival Amsterdam Forum Award for Best Rough Cut (2023), while still in production.
+Like Advocate six years prior, Coexistence, My Ass! was also shortlisted for the Oscars.